-Welcome to a quick tutorial and example on how to convert the image file format in Javascript – JPG to WEBP, PNG to WEBP, JPG to PNG, and so on.
+Welcome to a quick tutorial and example on converting the image file format in Javascript – JPG, PNG, WEBP, and GIF.
 Yes, you have also read correctly.
 We can convert an image directly in the web browser without uploading it to the server.
+Read on for the example!

 TABLE OF CONTENTS